-With the outbreak of the 2019 Novel Coronavirus in Wuhan, China, we spoke with hospital epidemiologist Jorge Salinas, MD, to learn more about the virus, how it spreads, and how UI Hospitals & Clinics is prepared to deal with it.
+With the outbreak of the 2019 Novel Coronavirus, also known as COVID-19, we spoke with hospital epidemiologist Jorge Salinas, MD, to learn more about the virus, how it spreads, and how UI Hospitals & Clinics is prepared to deal with it.

 Do you have questions about the 2019 Novel Coronavirus?
 Direct questions to Hospital Epidemiology by calling 319-356-1606 or by paging 3158.